L3 Under Pressure

 Pharmacist in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Pharmacists broad choice — but housing pressure remains close to Vancouver levels.
 Healthcare shortages mean Pharmacists hold significant negotiating power when choosing where to settle.
 Province and city choice affects not just pay, but licensing timeline and scope of practice.
-On the housing side, a Pharmacist in Toronto faces a manageable market — requiring approximately 10 yr 10 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 32.6% of pre-tax salary.
+On the housing side, a Pharmacist in Toronto faces a l3 under pressure market — requiring approximately 10 yr 10 mo of gross income to own a 2-bedroom home, with rent consuming roughly 32.6% of pre-tax salary.

 Years to Own